expfactory/expfactory/paper/paper.md

 # Summary

-The Experiment Factory is Open Source software that makes it easy to generate reproducible behavioral experiments.
-It offers a browsable, and tested library of experiments, games, and surveys, support for multiple kinds of databases, and robust documentation for the provided tools.
+The Experiment Factory [@vanessa_sochat_2017_1059119] is Open Source software that makes it easy to generate reproducible behavioral experiments.
+It offers a browsable, and tested [library](https://expfactory.github.io/experiments/) of experiments, games, and surveys, support for multiple kinds of databases, and robust documentation for the provided tools.
 A user interested in deploying a behavioral assessment can simply select a grouping of paradigms from the web interface, and build a container to serve them.

 ![img/portal.png](img/portal.png)

 # Challenges with Behavioral Research

-The reproducibility crisis [@Moreews2015-dy, @Belmann2015-eb, @Boettiger2014-cz, @Santana-Perez2015-wo, @Wandell2015-yt] has been well met by many effots [CITE] to capture data and software dependencies required for a scientific analysis.
-Behavior research in particular is especially challenging historically due to the need to bring a study participant into the lab, and currently due to the need to develop and validate a well-tested set of paradigms.
+The reproducibility crisis [Ram2013-km, Stodden2010-cu, noauthor_2015-ig, Sochat2016-pu, noauthor_undated-sn, Baker_undated-bx, Open_Science_Collaboration2015-hb] has been well met by many efforts [@Belmann2015-eb, Moreews2015-dy, @Boettiger2014-cz, @Santana-Perez2015-wo, @Wandell2015-yt] across scientific disciplines to capture data and software dependencies required for a scientific analysis.
+Behavior research is especially challenging historically due to the need to bring a study participant into the lab, and currently due to the need to develop and validate a well-tested set of paradigms.
 A common format for these paradigms has become a web-based experiment that can be delivered on a computer or tablet with an internet connection, or a lab computer with all resources provided locally.
-However, this current practice presents many problems:
+However, while many great tools exist for creating the web-based paradigms [De_Leeuw2015-zw, McDonnell2012-ns], still lacking is assurance that the generated paradigms will be reproducible.
+Specifically, the following challenges remain:

  - Dependencies such as software, experiment static files, and runtime variables must be captured for reproduciblity.
  - Individual experiments and the library must be version controlled.